sugaryourcoffee/vimnote/doc/development-notes.md

 * determine the column separator
 * split each line into columns
-* group the lines column values
+* group the lines' column values
 * determine the maximum column width of each column

 The table width should not exceed 80 characters.
 So we have to distribute the table colum widths to not exceed 80 characters.

-* determine the width of each column
+* calculate the width of each column
 * split each column value in multiple lines if neccessary so the column value fits into the column width